What kind of shearing experience do you want?

 If your shearer uses a different method, ask them why.

-It should take your shearer between 3 and 10 minutes to complete this process (depending on whether dental work needs to be done).
+It should take your shearer between 5 and 10 minutes to complete this process (depending on whether dental work needs to be done and how many helpers are involved).
 The shearer should understand the three primary grades of alpaca fiber and remove these separately so that the owners can collect and skirt/bag.

 Owning fiber animals is a true pleasure, and working with a shearer whom you like and trust is an important part of the husbandry for these beautiful animals.
 I hope some of these objective points may help you in your quest!